 7. Consider hiring a real estate agent who works for you

 When you are buying your first house, think about hiring a "buyer's" agent.
 A buyer's agent works for you rather than the person selling the house.
 A good buyer's agent will work hard to show you houses that meet your needs and budget.
 They will return your calls and take the time to answer your questions and explain the homebuying process.
 Shop around for the right agent just like you shop for the right mortgage.
+Learn more about what real estate agents do.

 8. Get a home inspection